-If you’re about to have heart surgery, you’d rather have an experienced surgeon operate rather than a first year resident wouldn’t you?
-If you’re looking for some entrepreneurial advice, you’d rather pay $300 to listen to Ron Conway, the godfather of angel investing, rather than some 19 year old kid with a failed start-up correct?
+After all, if you’re about to have heart surgery, you’d rather have an experienced surgeon operate rather than a first year resident perform the operation.

-Readers, shouldn’t we trust all wealthy people who’ve been poor before instead of poor or middle class people who don’t know what it’s like to earn more and pay more taxes?
+Readers, shouldn’t we trust rich people who’ve been poor before instead of poor or middle class people who don’t know what it’s like to earn more and pay more taxes?

 Why do people in the lower income tax bracket think they know what’s best for those in the highest income brackets?

 * $200,000 is an arbitrary number since this is the income level that is considered rich by the current administration. $60,000 is less of an arbitrary number as it is roughly 20% higher than the median per capita income.